qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/support.rst

 If you missed a discussion on IRC, not a problem!
 We log all discussion, so you can easily catch up.
 Just go to http://qgis.org/irclogs.

-Another channel used to discuss QGIS development or get help is gitter.
-Follow or participate to discussion at https://gitter.im/qgis/QGIS.

 User Groups
 -----------